PySceneDetect Command-Line Usage

 command is a specific command (e.g.

-detect-content).
+detect-adaptive).
 Also, to show a complete help listing for every command:

 scenedetect help all